Looking for the best email marketing app to grow your Shopify store? Then you’re in the right place!

 And that’s only a fraction of all the features you’ll find inside GetResponse.
 You can also benefit from paid ads, Website Builder, landing page creator, webinars, and conversion funnels.

-If English isn’t your native language, you’ll also want to know that the GetResponse dashboard is available in 26 languages and it offers email support in 8 languages.
+If English isn’t your native language, you’ll also want to know that the GetResponse dashboard is available in 10+ languages, and it offers email support in 8 languages.

-GetResponse offers a very generous free plan that includes unlimited newsletters, signup forms, website builder, landing pages, plus access to all advanced features for 30 days.
+GetResponse offers a very generous free plan that includes 2,500 newsletters, forms and popups, website builder, landing pages, plus access to all advanced features for 30 days.

 Pros and cons of GetResponse